Hypercubed/f-flat_node/docs/learn-fflat-in-minutes.md

 F♭> hello: [ 'Hi ' swap + ] ;                        // words cannot be redefined in the current context
 Thrown:
-FFlatError: ';' cannot overwrite definition: 'hello'
+FFlatError: Error calling 'def': cannot overwrite definition "hello"

 F♭> [ hello: [ 'Hi ' swap + ] ; 'World' hello ] in   // `in` runs the quote in a child scope, pushing the child stack to the parent
 [ 'Hello World' [ 'Hi World' ] ]